WMRamadan/fastapi-boilerplate/README.md

 ## Environment Variables
 - SQLALCHEMY_DATABASE_URL - Database URL used, can be either SQLite or PostgreSQL.
+- MONGODB_URL - Database URL for MongoDB server.
+- MONGODB_NAME - Name used for MongoDB Database.
 - CELERY_CONF_BROKER_URL - Celery redis broker URL.
 - CELERY_CONF_RESULT_BACKEND - Celery redis result backend.
 - ALLOWED_ORIGINS - A list of origins that should be permitted to make cross-origin requests.